gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Build on windows using visual c++ and gcc.

-## Build a native component for multiple architectures
+## Story: Build a native component for multiple architectures

 This story adds support for building a component for multiple architectures.
 Introduce the concept of a platform, and each variant may have a platform associated with it.